qorix-group/process_description/process/process_areas/safety_analysis/guidance/safety_analysis_guideline.rst

 The analysis is done by using the template :ref:`dfa_templates` on the feature or component architectural diagrams using a list of DFA failure initiators <:need:`gd_guidl__dfa_failure_initiators`>.
 Use the content of the document :need:`doc__feature_name_dfa`, :need:`doc__feature_name_fmea`, :need:`doc__component_name_dfa`, :need:`doc__component_name_fmea` to describe e.g. why
 a fault model is not applicable for the diagram.
+If a DFA can't be applied, the reason has to be documented in the content of the document, so it can be recognized.

 **Steps:**